julienetie/WAVE-Architecture/view-layer-management.md

 - _**elementsToFragment**_
 - _**markElements**_

+### configuration
+- preserveSelectors: Preserves selectors from e.g. `$selectorName` to `data-$="$selectorName".
+- data$Name: Changes `data-$="$selectorName="` to `data-component=` if value is "component".
+- middleWare: An array of functions to be executed that exposes the primary registries on each update.
+This can interface with an event system.

 Below are minimal requirements to implement a WAVE View-Layer for the web:
 1. _markupString_ must be a template literal and have a length greater than 1